ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 Even as a shadow of what his former top diff was, LOVE B.B.B by Zetera is definitely one of the most fun and memorable we have seen this season.
 Consisting of a very consistent mapping across the whole mapset and a very fun-oriented approach we see from ::Zetera::{ user=587737 }'s mapping, this is one of our favourite picks for this season, as it is also easily one of the most carefully crafted maps out there.

-But ::xtrem3x::{ user=136385 } and [eiri-](https://osu.ppy.sh/users/3388410)/::Realazy::{ user=918297 }'s diffs don't fall short to it either, with really well polished diff that matches perfectly their spots for this mapset.
+But ::xtrem3x::{ user=136385 } and ::eiri-::{ user=3388410 }/::Realazy::{ user=918297 }'s diffs don't fall short to it either, with really well polished diff that matches perfectly their spots for this mapset.
 Congratulations to all of them!

 *written by ::Kazu::{ user=920861 }*